Forevermark: History

 Forevermark was launched in 2008 as part of De Beers Group.
-Its launch was focused on Asia, establishing Forevermark's first markets in Hong Kong, China, and Japan later in 2009.
+It focused on Asia, establishing Forevermark's first markets in Hong Kong, China, and Japan later in 2009.
 In 2011, the brand was introduced in the United States and India.
-Also in 2011, British jewelry designer Stephen Webster launched a signature bridal collection with Forevermark.
+Also in 2011, British jewelry designer Stephen Webster began a signature bridal collection with Forevermark.

-In 2016, Forevermark announced the launch of their Black Label Collection.
+In 2016, Forevermark announced their Black Label Collection.
 Also in 2016, British jeweller Theo Fennell partnered with Forevermark for his new signature collection.

 In 2017, Forevermark launched the Forevermark Zanyah collection in partnership with couturier Sabyasachi Mukherjee.
-Also in 2017, the company launched their Forevermark Tribute Collection in the U.S. and Canada.
+Also in 2017, the company started their Forevermark Tribute Collection in the U.S. and Canada.

 In 2018, Forevermark opened Libert'aime by Forevermark, a new concept store in China that would be specifically designed to tailor to millennial generation shopping habits.
 As part of the Tusk Rhino Trail conservation effort, Forevermark partnered with artist Dave White for a sculpture in 2018.

 In 2019, Nancy Liu replaced Stephen Lussier as CEO of Forevermark.
-Also in 2019, the company launched their Forevermark Tribute Collection in India and Malaysia.
+Also in 2019, the company expanded their Forevermark Tribute Collection to India and Malaysia.
 In June 2019, Forevermark launched their Engagement & Commitment collection in the U.S.